-As all the posts were appearing today, I couldn’t help but reflect on FASD and the continuing stigma and misunderstanding that not only my daughter faces but women caregivers and birth moms.
+As all the posts appear each year, I reflect on FASD and the continuing stigma and misunderstanding that not only my daughter faces but women as individuals with FASD, caregivers and biological or maternal moms.

-There were posts that said women deserve to be recognized every day.
+There are posts that say women deserve to be recognized every day.
 Yes they do.
-But I also think having different ways to highlight women provides an opportunity to get important messages out.
+But I think having different ways to highlight women provides an opportunity to get important messages out in unique ways.

 In a January 2020 article, CanFASD stated: